ITWSDataScience/PrecipitationVectorbornDeseasesInAfrica2019/README.md

-# PrecipitationVectorbornDeseasesIndianSubContinent2019
+# PrecipitationVectorborneDiseasesIndianSubContinent2019

-##Group 9
+## Group 9
-##Team members: Ridhi, Jagrati, Hariharan
+## Team members: Ridhi, Jagrati, Hariharan

-#26th October:
+# 26th October:

-#Important links:
+# Important links:

 The Global Precipitation Measurement mission is an international network of satellites that provide the next-generation global observations of rain and snow
 The precipitation data can be found using the following links :